akyoto/q/docs/readme.md

 ## Examples

-The syntax is still highly unstable because I'm focusing my work on the correct machine code generation for all platforms and architectures.
+The syntax is still evolving because the focus is currently on correct machine code generation for all platforms and architectures.
 However, you can take a look at the [examples](../examples) and the [tests](../tests) to get a perspective on the current status.

 A few selected examples: